yadavan88/scala-app-packaging-methods/README.md

 ```
 __This sample code is placed outside the src directory to avoid sbt compile issue since the scala-cli syntax is not compatible with sbt.
 The file is available under the path `<project_root>/scalacli_app`__

-The line starting with `//>` has a special meaning in scala-cli.
+The line starting with `using` has a special meaning in scala-cli.
 It is called as `directives`, which are like configurations.
 In this example, it tells the scala-cli to use scala version `3.1.0` to compile and build the application.
 For additional dependecies, scala-cli uses the ammonite style ivy syntax using the keyword `$dep`.

 Note that, we can use any supported scala versions.
 Scala-cli internally uses [coursier](https://github.com/yadavan88/coursier-cheatsheets) to manage the dependencies.